 7. Four Seasons Hotel Tokyo At Marunouchi

 Four Seasons Hotel Tokyo at Marunouchi is one of the best family-friendly hotels in Tokyo.
-The whole hotel is hugely luxury as you would expect and the service is excellent.
+As you would expect, the whole hotel is hugely luxurious, and the service is excellent.

-This is a boutique Four Seasons with just 57 rooms, modern, trendy interiors and lots of dark woods, muted lighting and beautiful but modern flower arrangements.
-The main restaurant is Motif Restaurant & Bar which overlooks Tokyo station and there is also a bar and lounge area, small spa but no pool.
+This is a boutique Four Seasons with just 57 rooms, modern, trendy interiors and lots of dark woods, muted lighting, and beautiful but modern flower arrangements.
+The main restaurant is Motif Restaurant & Bar, which overlooks Tokyo station, and there is also a bar and lounge area, a small spa but no pool.

 8. Four Seasons Tokyo Otemachi

 Four Seasons Tokyo Otemachi Will Open in July 2020, in Time for the Tokyo 2020 Olympics.
-It is will be located at Otemachi 1-2, Chiyoda-ku, about a 5 minute walk from Aman Tokyo and about a 20 minute walk from the existing Four Seasons Tokyo at Marunouchi, which is close to Tokyo Train Station.
+It will be located at Otemachi 1-2, Chiyoda-ku, about a 5-minute walk from Aman Tokyo and about a 20-minute walk from the existing Four Seasons Tokyo at Marunouchi, close to Tokyo Train Station.